 - Their progress is reviewed every half term and discussed formally with the Headteacher every term.

-- The progress of children with a Statement of SEN or an Education Health and Care Plan (EHCP) is formally reviewed at an Annual Review with all adults involved with the child’s education and a Local Authority representative.
+- The progress of children with a Statement of SEND or an Education Health and Care Plan (EHCP) is formally reviewed at an Annual Review with all adults involved with the child’s education and a Local Authority representative.

 - At Streethouse we firmly believe that children’s learning is helped through parents, friends and the school working together to ensure that each child receives the encouragement and support needed to develop his/her potential.